PAO Severstal: Update on the situation regarding the coupon payment for the Eurobond 2024

 DJ PAO Severstal: Update on the situation regarding the coupon payment for the Eurobond 2024

-PAO Severstal (SVST) PAO Severstal: Update on the situation regarding the coupon payment for the Eurobond 2024 23-March-2022 / 17:43 MSK Dissemination of a Regulatory Announcement that contains inside information according to REGULATION (EU) No 596/2014 (MAR), transmitted by EQS Group.
+PAO Severstal (SVST) PAO Severstal: Update on the situation regarding the coupon payment for the Eurobond 2024 29-March-2022 / 16:00 MSK Dissemination of a Regulatory Announcement that contains inside information according to REGULATION (EU) No 596/2014 (MAR), transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 -----------------------------------------------------------------------------------------------------------------------